thomass171/tcp-22/README.md

 * DefaultMenuProvider:menuBuilder.buildMenu
 * EcsEntity:entityFilter.matches
 * ReferenceScene:GeneralHandler.handle
+* PointVisitor.visit
+* PointValidator.isValid
+* LinePrinter.println
+* EntityFilter.matches
+* ModelBuilder.buildModel

+Furthermore manual fixes are needed
+* in AbstractSceneRunner for futures list

+The code pieces are prepared and marked with "C#".

-Furthermore Unity needs to know your HOSTDIR for finding bundle data.
+Unity needs to know your HOSTDIR for finding bundle data.
 Go to file Main.js and adjust the SetEnvironmentVariable() call accordingly.

 And it might be necessary to reassign the script file